Vivegam

 Vivegam is a 2017 Indian Tamil-language action thriller film directed by Siva and produced by Sathya Jyothi Films.
 It stars Ajith Kumar, alongside Vivek Oberoi, Kajal Aggarwal, Akshara Haasan, Karunakaran, Aarav Chowdhary, Bharath Reddy and Sharat Saxena.
-The film marks the Tamil debuts of Vivek Oberoi and Akshara Haasan.
-The music was composed by Anirudh Ravichander, and cinematography and editing handled by Vetri and Ruben.
+The film marks the Tamil debuts of Vivek Oberoi and Akshara Haasan, as well as the only Tamil film of the former.
+The music was composed by Anirudh Ravichander, with the cinematography and editing handled by Vetri and Ruben.

 Vivegam was released worldwide on 24 August 2017 to mixed reviews from critics and was an average grosser at the box office.

 Plot

-Ajay AK Kumar, a former CTS officer, intercepts an arms deal between the General Secretary of Europol police and the head of a Russian mafia gang in a dense Serbian forest and escapes with the weapons drive after eliminating the military personnel in the forest.
-The CTS agency learns that AK is alive after being presumed dead in a mission, where they had assigned AK's best friends and colleagues Michael, Rachael, Shawn and Aryan to track down AK.
+Ajay "AK" Kumar, a former CTS Field Commander believed to be dead on records, intercepts an arms deal between the General Secretary of Europol police and the head of a Russian mafia gang in a dense Serbian forest and escapes with the weapons drive after eliminating the military personnel in the forest.
+The CTS agency learns that AK is alive after being presumed dead in a mission, where they had assigned AK's best friends and colleagues Michael, Rachael, Shawn, and the Chief Strategist Aryan Singha to track down AK.

 Past: AK live a happy life with his wife Yazhini, who owns and manages an Indian restaurant.
-Their life is interrupted by a mission to trace Natasha, an outlaw hacker from Bulgaria, who was responsible for cracking the security codes of the plutonium weapons.
-There has already been three man-made seismic activities caused by the explosion of plutonium bombs.
+Their life is interrupted by a mission to trace Natasha, an outlaw hacker from Bulgaria who was responsible for cracking the security codes of the plutonium weapons.
+There have already been three man-made seismic activities caused by the explosion of plutonium bombs.
 Natasha is wanted by the Interpol, CIA and various other terrorist groups around the world for her hacking skills.
 AK's mission is to secure Natasha, thereby preventing two future seismic quakes targeted in India.
-AK heads to Serbia in search of Natasha and is guided by a local translator Arumai APS Prakasm.
+AK heads to Serbia in search of Natasha and is guided by local translator Arumai APS Prakasam.

 AK interrogates the hospital doctors in the city and finds that Natasha had undergone plastic surgery.
 An Albanian gang captures Natasha's boyfriend and tortures him to death.
-With the help of the pacemaker found in the body of Natasha's boyfriend's, AK traces Natasha and moves her to a safe house.
+With the help of the pacemaker found in Natasha's boyfriend's body, AK traces Natasha and moves her to a safe house.
 Natasha was unaware that the code she decrypted was that of a nuclear weapon.
 She felt guilty and proposed to defuse the remaining weapons from a neutrino site.
-On their way to the site, Natasha gets killed by a group of terrorists, while Aryan, Michael, Rachael and Shawn ambushes AK.
+On their way to the site, Natasha gets killed by a group of terrorists, while Aryan, Michael, Rachael, and Shawn ambush AK.
 However, AK survives the ambush and recovers in the forest, where he retrieves the weapons drive during the arms exchange deal in the Serbian forest.